 This post contains editorial samples and/or affiliate links to products I recommend.
 While this adds no additional cost to you, I will earn a small commission on any sales made.

-10 Inexpensive and Fun Fall Activities for the Family
+10 Inexpensive Indoor and Outdoor Fall Activities for the Family

-and yes, can be enjoyed by all ages.
+And yes, all activities may be enjoyed by all ages.

 You could also carry the list, and a pen/pencil, when your family takes an evening walk, through the neighborhood.